0xfa1z/0xfa1z.github.io/README.md

-# Sofian's Personal Page
+# My Personal Webpage

-This repository contains the source code for Sofian's personal webpage.
+This repository contains the source code for Sofian Faiz's personal webpage.

 ## Contact